 Both methods are generally safe overall, but they do carry potential risks.
 Laser treatment can result in skin burns or discoloration, both of which are temporary, as well as nerve damage and blood clotting.
 You should discuss any concerns and potential complications with your physician.
 Overall, the risks and side effects of laser treatment for varicose veins are less than those for another common treatment: surgical stripping of the veins [source: Nabili].
 Still, you might want to avoid laser treatment unless the veins become painful or pose a significant cosmetic problem.

-For more information on treating skin problems, follow the links on the next page.
+For more information on treating skin problems, follow the links below.